 If you have a driver, he may well take you to places where he’ll get a commission for you eating / paying entry / buying souvenirs.
 To be honest, that didn’t bother us as Moni took us to great places and I didn’t feel pressured to buy anything.
 If this was a way for him to earn a bit more money then good luck to him.
 I do know other people who would have been quite offended by this approach.

-Food in Kerala
+Food for kids in Kerala

 You may know about my trials with picky eaters.
 The Things were just at the beginning of their journey of torturing me with refusing to eat anything new.
 We really tried and persevered with it but it was hard work.
 Hungry things on long journeys is pretty hard going at the best of times.